 Teachers who are enrolled in PLNU's graduate course BIO 692 receive 2 units of credit for POS (1 unit in the fall and 1 unit in the spring), pay regular graduate level tuition, and are required to fulfill other assignments relating to the POS presentations.
 BIO 692 students must also pay the $80 POS program subscription fee, which helps subsidize the cost of meals and various other expenses related to running the program.

-The POS lecture/dinner series has received financial support over the years from several outside organizations and businesses, including San Diego Science Educators Association, George's at the Cove, the CA Science Project, the Girard Foundation of La Jolla, and the Howard Hughes Medical Institute.
+The POS lecture/dinner series has received financial support over the years from several outside organizations and businesses, including San Diego Science Educators Association, George's at the Cove, the CA Science Project, the Girard Foundation of La Jolla, Toyota, and the Howard Hughes Medical Institute.
 From the outset, the PLNU administration provided strong support for POS (about 33 percent of annual operating expenses from 1998 through 2008).
 When the financial crisis hit the nation in 2008, the university raised its support level to around 67 percent.
 By 2012, though, the higher level of support could no longer be sustained and the POS program was facing cancellation.
 It was at this point that several dozen teachers who were longtime POS participants began contributing gifts so that the program could continue.
 We are grateful to all these science educators, but especially to Steve Rodecker of Chula Vista High School, whose leadership in this fundraising effort helped save the day.
 The future for POS looks bright!

 If you would like to support the continuation of POS, please visit our giving site.